How do you the slanted smiley face answers

 The reason I’m asking is that my native language is Arabic, and it has the letter Ta’ (ت) that some people think looks like a wide grinning face, but I’m simply unable to see it.
 It’s just a letter to me.
 Do Japanese people see ツ the same way?

-Basically, it’s like a letter (Japanese doesn’t use letters like in English, their symbols represent whole syllables (or whole words, depending on writing system used), ツ represents the syllable “tsu”).
+Basically, it’s like a letter (Japanese doesn’t use letters like in English, their symbols represent whole syllables (or whole words, depending on the writing system used), ツ represents the syllable “tsu”).

 It doesn’t really mean anything on its own, writing it at the end of a sentence would to a Japanese person unfamiliar with the usage as smiley look like you just inserted a random letter at the end, like “Hey, how are you? q”